Notes on Randomized Algorithms: Classifying randomized algorithms by their methods

 Hashing techniques are used both in \concept{load balancing} (e.g., insuring that most cells in a \concept{hash table} hold only a few objects) and in \concept{fingerprinting} (e.g., using a \concept{cryptographic hash function} to record a \concept{fingerprint} of a file, so that we can detect when it has been modified). \item \indexConcept{random structure}{Building random structures}.
 The \concept{probabilistic method} shows the existence of structures with some desired property (often graphs with interesting properties, but there are other places where it can be used) by showing that a randomly-generated structure in some class has a nonzero probability of having the property we want.
 If we can beef the probability up to something substantial, we get a randomized algorithm for generating these structures. \item \indexConcept{symmetry breaking}{Symmetry breaking}.
 In \concept{distributed algorithms} involving multiple processes, progress may be stymied by all the processes trying to do the same thing at the same time (this is an obstacle, for example, in \concept{leader election}, where we want only one process to declare itself the leader).
 Randomization can break these deadlocks. \end{itemize}

-\myChapter{Probability theory}{2019}{} In this chapter, we summarize the parts of \concept{probability theory} that we need for the course.
+\myChapter{Probability theory}{2025}{} In this chapter, we summarize the parts of \concept{probability theory} that we will use in the course.
 This is not really a substitute for reading an actual probability theory book like Feller~\cite{Feller1968} or Grimmett and Stirzaker~\cite{GrimmettS2001}, but the hope is that it's enough to get by.

 The basic idea of probability theory is that we want to model all possible outcomes of whatever process we are studying simultaneously.
 This gives the notion of a \concept{probability space}, which is the set of all possible outcomes; for example, if we roll two dice, the probability space would consist of all 36 possible combinations of values.
 Subsets of this space are called \indexConcept{event}{events}; an example in the two-dice space would be the event that the sum of the two dice is 11, given by the set $A=\Set{\Tuple{5,6}, \Tuple{6,5}}$.
 The probability of an event $A$ is given by a \concept{probability measure} $\Prob{A}$; for simple probability spaces, this is just the sum of the probabilities of the individual outcomes contains in $A$, while for more general spaces, we define the measure on events first and the probabilities of individual outcomes are derived from this.
 Formal definitions of all of these concepts are given later in this chapter.